SEMINAR

 Keynote

-Broadcasting’s Backbone: Discovering Careers Behind the Scenes
+Broadcasting’s Backbone: Careers Behind the Scenes

 Brian Johnson has spent over 20 years in sports media and sponsorship, holding leadership roles with 610 Sports, the Chiefs Radio Network, and the Royals Radio Network, and was the top revenue producer during his time with the Kansas City Chiefs.
 He founded Vision Sports and PrepsKC, Kansas City’s leading high school sports media and sponsorship platforms, before launching Sponsorship Focus in 2015.
 With expertise in sales, activation, and brand maximization, Brian helps companies navigate sponsorship challenges and deliver real value.